evadecker/eva.town/www/content/1-work/1-swiftype/project.md

 What makes a good interface font?

 First, it must be versatile.
-A typeface needs to accomodate buttons, inputs, labels, tooltips, large heading text, and small descriptive text.
+A typeface needs to accommodate buttons, inputs, labels, tooltips, large heading text, and small descriptive text.
 Data-heavy products like Swiftype also require dense tables, data visualizations, and snippets of code.

 Versatility manifests as *plainness*, and indeed—you generally want something unremarkable.
 Unfussy.
 A nondescript font that will communicate clearly without getting in the way.
 Something with a large <dfn title="A font's x-height is the distance between its baseline and the mean line of lowercase letters—typically, the height of the letter x.">x-height</dfn> and open <dfn title="A counter is the area of a letter that is entirely or partially enclosed.">counters</dfn> to improve legibility at small sizes.
 And ideally, something that includes condensed widths (good for space-constrained areas like tables) and a variety of weights from light to heavy (for fine-grained control over visual hierarchy).
 If there's a monospaced version for code, even better.